-While picking a topic, it is important that you spend a lot of time brainstorming and thinking creatively about pressing issues that need answers.
+While picking a topic, it is important to you spend enough time brainstorming and thinking creatively about the pressing issues you’d like to address.
 Your topic needs to relate closely to what you studied in class, but it should also exhibit your findings and important nuances that you would personally find interesting to research.
 A good first would be to look at some examples and see how narrow the topic that they chose is.
 Often it will be very narrow and have relevance in the current society.
-Here is a list of some of the questions that could help you narrow a topic down:

 - What are you particularly interested in researching?

 - Why is it significant to the world and to the subject that you studied?

 - What problem can it solve?
 What question can it answer

 - How does it build upon research already conducted on the topic?